Ranking college basketball's underappreciated coaches

 8. Ron Hunter: I'm not sure how Georgia State lost Hunter, who'd led the program to three NCAA tournament appearances in five years.
 That run included the 2015 win over Baylor where the coach fell off his chair after son R.J.
 Hunter made a buzzer-beater to win the game.
 Tulane hired one of the best coaches in the country.
 He has won 24 or more games in four of the past five seasons.
 That's not easy to do in Atlanta, where the first- and second-level talents are coveted by Power 5 programs around the country.
 But Hunter found a way to compete, and he'll do the same at Tulane.

 9. Travis DeCuire: Last season, Montana's head coach signed a three-year deal that gave him a $20,000 raise to $175,000 per year.
 He has earned every dime.
-The 48-year-old won Big Sky coach of the year in 2018.
+The 48-year-old won Big Sky Coach of the Year in 2018.
 He has led his alma mater to back-to-back NCAA tournament appearances after succeeding Wayne Tinkle in 2014.
-He also has three regular-season Big Sky championships.
-Montana continues to play a good brand of basketball under DeCuire.
-Last season, Montana made 56 percent of its shots inside the arc and 38 percent of its 3-pointers.
+DeCuire also has three regular-season Big Sky championships.
+Montana continues to play a good brand of basketball under him.
+Last season, Montana made 56% of its shots inside the arc and 38 percent of its 3-pointers.

 10. Greg Kampe: I've walked the Oakland University campus with Greg Kampe near Detroit.
-He's a hero at that school, where he has been the head coach since 1984 when the program dominated the Division II scene.
+He's a hero at that school, where he has been the head coach since 1984, when the program dominated the Division II scene.
 He has led the program to three Division I NCAA tournaments and sent four players to the NBA, including Kay Felder, who averaged 24.4 points (top five nationally) and a nation-leading 9.3 assists during the 2015-16 season.
 Kampe's Oakland teams have finished within the top three in the Horizon League four of the past six years.
 He's the perfect fit for that job.
-He has given Oakland stability at the head-coaching spot, a rare trait for a mid-major league.
+He has given Oakland stability at the head-coaching spot, a rare trait for a mid-major program.